codacy/codacy-analysis-cli-action/README.md

 ## Default settings

-By default, the GitHub action:
+By default, the Codacy GitHub Action:

--   Analyzes each commit or pull request by running all the static code analysis tools for the languages in your repository that are supported by Codacy.
+-   Analyzes each commit or pull request by running all supported static code analysis tools for the languages found in your repository.
 -   Prints the analysis results on the console, which is visible on the GitHub Action's workflow panel.
 -   Fails the workflow if it finds at least one issue in your code.

-To use the GitHub Action, add the following to a file `.github/workflows/codacy-analysis.yaml` in your repository:
+To use the GitHub Action with default settings, add the following to a file `.github/workflows/codacy-analysis.yaml` in your repository:

 ```yaml
 name: Codacy Analysis CLI